xies4/run_cellranger_in_mac/README.md

 ## Install docker

 First open `About This Mac`, choose `Apple menu ` > `About This Mac`.
-In "Processor" section, you will see whehther you have `Mac with  Intel chip` or ` Mac with Apple silicon`
+In "Processor" section, you will tell whether you have `Mac with  Intel chip` or ` Mac with Apple silicon`.

-https://docs.docker.com/desktop/install/mac-install/
+In the "About This Mac" window, look for the "Chip" information.
+If your Mac has an Apple silicon chip, it will specify the name of the chip (e.g., Apple M1).

+Then follow the instruction below to install docker: https://docs.docker.com/desktop/install/mac-install/

 ```